Skip to main content

 • A stable institutionId

-• A searchable discovery record you can use before onboarding
+• A searchable discovery record you can use when one is available

-It does not represent a live connection by itself.
-Unsupported institutions can still be onboarded through a raw portalUrl on the connection create call.
+It does not represent a live connection by itself, and it is not required before onboarding starts.
+Banks that are not in the catalog can still be onboarded through a raw portalUrl on the connection create call.

 Connection